-Action Team Monitoring criteria

-Action 4a.
-Develop 'Welcome to Elmbridge' onboarding and induction experience to shape the expectation of the culture and behaviours at Elmbridge Policy and Performance Leadership Team Feedback from new starters

-and the importance of our values by:

-Innovate Elmbridge

-Hearing from our employee networks Monitor mandatory New starters being welcomed and supported from the training and other moment they receive their offer course completion Key EDI training embedded within induction, including unconscious bias Action 4b: Enabling fair and inclusive recruitment Policy and Performance Monitoring criteria Review our recruitment processes to ensure that they Monitor the diversity of are inclusive and reflect our behaviours by: recruitment panels Developing our employee value proposition by Monitor conversion from refreshing information on our website to show we application to offer by welcome diverse applicants and encourage applications equalities characteristics from under-represented groups Establishing anonymous application forms # of LGBTQ+ and ethnic Establishing diverse panels minority applications Create a harmonious and safe workplace that would attract more ethnic minority colleagues into the Decrease our gender workplace pay gap Ensuring that our recruitment process is based on the skills and knowledge of job applicants and not their Recruitment and personal characteristics. vacancies being placed Increase our ethnic minority representation by to match in a more visible area on our borough our website and Increase visibility of our recruitment and vacancies promoted through our especially on our website networks
+Objective 4 Action Team Monitoring criteria Action 4a.
+Develop 'Welcome to Elmbridge' onboarding and induction experience to shape the expectation of the culture and behaviours at Elmbridge Policy and Performance Leadership Team Feedback from new starters and the importance of our values by: Innovate Elmbridge Monitor mandatory training and other Hearing from our employee networks New starters being welcomed and supported from the moment they receive their offer Key EDI training embedded within induction, including unconscious bias course completion Action 4b: Enabling fair and inclusive recruitment Review our recruitment processes to ensure that they are inclusive and reflect our behaviours by: Policy and Performance Monitor the diversity of recruitment panels Developing our employee value proposition by refreshing information on our website to show we welcome diverse applicants and encourage applications from under-represented groups Establishing anonymous application forms Monitor conversion from application to offer by equalities characteristics # of LGBTQ+ and ethnic minority applications Establishing diverse panels Create a harmonious and safe workplace that would attract more ethnic minority colleagues into the workplace Decrease our gender pay gap

-Action 4c: Creating a safe environment for employees to declare their information We will encourage employees to feel comfortable about sharing their equalities information on iTrent to allow more accurate reporting and data analysis Ensure that employees understand the importance and benefits of having a range of people with different background in workplace.
-Ensure that employees feel valued by their colleagues and manager Policy and Performance Monitoring criteria Increase our iTrent sensitive info declaration rates for equalities characteristics and reduce the number of 'blank' entries for Sexual Orientation and Disability Results from Employee Survey in relation to employees being comfortable with sharing their culture among each other Action 4d: Strengthening our Employee Voice, we will listen to our employees and better understand their diverse needs / challenges by: Continuing to support our employee networks and agree a collaborative programme of work for the year Employee networks will continue to provide a safe space to hear from colleagues and act on their views Policy and Performance Monitoring criteria Innovate Elmbridge celebrate at least one employee awareness event per year Innovate Elmbridge meet regularly
+Objective 4 Action Team Monitoring criteria Ensuring that our recruitment process is based on the skills and knowledge of job applicants and not their personal characteristics.
+Increase our ethnic minority representation by to match our borough Increase visibility of our recruitment and vacancies especially on our website Recruitment and vacancies being placed in a more visible area on our website and promoted through our networks Action 4c: Creating a safe environment for employees to declare their information We will encourage employees to feel comfortable about sharing their equalities information on iTrent to allow more accurate reporting and data analysis Ensure that employees understand the importance and benefits of having a range of people with different background in workplace.
+Ensure that employees feel valued by their colleagues and manager Policy and Performance Increase our iTrent sensitive info declaration rates for equalities characteristics and reduce the number of 'blank' entries for Sexual Orientation and Disability Results from Employee Survey in relation to employees being comfortable with sharing their culture among each other